espressif/esp-idf/docs/en/security/secure-boot-v2.rst

 .. important::

-    The references in this document are related to Secure Boot v2, the preferred scheme from ESP32-ECO3 onwards and in ESP32S2.
-(Refer to :doc:`Secure Boot <secure-boot-v1>` for ESP32)
+    The references in this document are related to Secure Boot V2, the preferred scheme from ESP32-ECO3 onwards and in ESP32-S2.

+    .. only:: esp32

+        Refer also to :doc:`Secure Boot <secure-boot-v1>` for ESP32.

     Secure Boot V2 uses RSA based app and bootloader verification.
 This document can also be referred for signing apps with the RSA scheme without signing the bootloader.

 Background
 ----------

 Secure Boot protects a device from running unsigned code (verification at time of load).
-A new RSA based secure boot verification scheme (Secure Boot V2) has been introduced for ESP32S2 and ESP32 ECO3 onwards.
+A new RSA based secure boot verification scheme (Secure Boot V2) has been introduced for ESP32-S2 and ESP32 ECO3 onwards.

 - The software bootloader’s RSA-PSS signature is verified by the Mask ROM and it is executed post successful verification.
 - The verified software bootloader verifies the RSA-PSS signature of the application image before it is executed.